Do it yourself

 - EPA pesticide recordkeeping requirements — epa.gov/pesticide-worker-safety.
 State recordkeeping rules vary; verify with your state pesticide board.

-- Cross-trade tool coverage figures (Quo, QuoteIQ, Jobber serving 15-17 of 17 trades) from The Agentic Index tools.json feed
+- Cross-trade tool coverage figures (Quo, QuoteIQ, Jobber serving 15-17 of 17 trades) from The Agentic AI Index tools.json feed